bassignana/streamlit-kruscotto-demo/project-manager.md

 If I use the xml_mapping to check things, then I incour the risk of leaving columns out.
 This is bad.

 ## Adding a new table flow
 In sql file:
 - add delete statement
 - add table definition
 - enable and add RLS
-- add any separate unique constraint
+- add any separate unique constraint, WITH THE user_id IN IT!
 - add triggers
 Test sql file

+For views:
+- Use always WITH (security_invoker = true)
+- always add WHERE user_id = auth.uid() in every query of the view
+- be sure that RLS is enabled
+- in the python api, omit .eq(user, 'user') since there is no user_id column in the view.

 For generating CRUD elements:
 Since I don't want to mess with the whole xml config needed to render elements correctly, for altri_movimenti I'll create a separate config: altri_movimenti_config.py

-Some utils are taken from invoice_utils.py others from altri_movimenti_utils.py
+IF some utils are taken from invoice_utils.py others from altri_movimenti_utils.py, copy the util.
+Customization will be needed, now or in the future.